17 Interesting Facts About Taj Mahal: The Epitome of Eternal Love

 The construction materials for building the Taj Mahal, like marbles, precious gemstones and others were transported by the help of more than 1,000 elephants.

-3. Precious Stones Were Imported from Oustide India
+3. Precious Stones Were Imported from Oustide India for construction of Taj Mahal

 Inlay work precious and semi-precious stones were used which ranged to a variety of around 28 different types.
 These stones were sourced from Sri Lanka, Tibet, China and even several places in India.